Frequently Asked Questions

-Are Marlette Homes Covered By A Warranty?
+Are KIT Homes Covered By A Warranty?
 Who Do I Contact To Service Problems Covered By A Warranty?

 Yes!
 We offer a full five year warranty that guarantees the quality, workmanship and major structure of the home.
 We also have an experienced in-house staff to help you with warranty service and parts.

 Are Manufactured Homes More Susceptible To Fire Than Site Built Homes?

 Manufactured homes are no more prone to fire than homes built on-site.
 As a matter of fact, a national fire safety study by the Foremost Insurance Company showed that site built homes are more than twice as likely to experience a fire as manufactured homes.

 Fire resistance provisions of the HUD Code include strict standards for fire retardation and smoke generation in materials, large windows in all bedrooms, smoke alarms, and at least two exterior doors which must be separate from each other and reachable without having to pass through other doors that can be locked.
 Site built homes are required to have only one exterior door and no "reachability" requirement.

 Can I Make Repairs/Renovations On A Manufactured Home The Same Way As With A Site Built Home?

 While you should perform minor repairs and upkeep on the home, just as with any home, it is advisable to hire a professional for more extensive repairs and renovations.
 Your home owner's manual outlines maintenance requirements.

 Once your home has left the factory, the HUD Code does not include provisions for additions and alterations.
 Such modifications may jeopardize your home warranty.
 They may also create malfunctions or an unsafe home.